Academic and School Profile

 AP and Honors Program

 Students qualify for honors and Advanced Placement courses by demonstrating proficiency in the applicable subject area coupled with teacher recommendation and/or department recommendation.
 Honors and Advanced Placement courses are designated on the students' transcripts and are weighted in the calculation of the GPA.
-All students enrolled in an AP class are expected to take the AP test.
-Maranatha boasts an average 70% pass rate on AP tests.
-In 2011, 230 students sat for 489 examinations: 70% earned a 3 or above, 38% earned a 4, and 27% earned a 5.
+All students enrolled in an AP class are required to take the AP test.
+Maranatha boasts an average 82% pass rate on AP tests.
+In 2014, 208 students sat for 487 examinations: 74% earned a 3 or above, 47% earned a 4, and 21% earned a 5.
+100 exams earned pefect scores and there were 82 AP Scholars.

-Biology, Calculus AB, Calculus BC, Chemistry, English Language and Composition, English Literature, Macroeconomics, Music Theory, Physics B, Psychology, Spanish Language, Statistics, Studio Art: Drawing, Studio Art: 2-D Design, U.S. Government & Politics, U.S. History, and World History.
+Biology, Calculus AB, Calculus BC, Chemistry, English Language and Composition, English Literature and Composition, Macroeconomics, Music Theory, Physics 1, Physics 2, Psychology, Spanish Language, Statistics, Studio Art: Drawing, Studio Art: 2-D Design, U.S. Government & Politics, U.S. History, and World History.

-Algebra II, Art Portfolio Preparation, Biology, Chemistry, Comparative Literature I and II, English 9 and 10, Geometry, Historical Studies, Math Analysis, Painting and Drawing, Physics, Spanish I, II and III, and World History.
+Algebra II, Art Portfolio Preparation, Biology, Chemistry, English 9 and 10, Geometry, Modern World History, Math Analysis, Painting and Drawing, and Spanish I, II and III.

 College Acceptance and Matriculation

-Maranatha students are accepted to a wide variety of universities and colleges including Yale, MIT, Cal Tech, Dartmouth, Johns Hopkins University, Boston College, USC, Baylor, YC Berkeley, Harvey Mudd, Calvin College, Wheaton College, Seattle Pacific University, Azusa Pacific University, Howard University, Biola, Texas Christian University, Spelman College, to name just a few.
+Maranatha students are accepted to a wide variety of universities and colleges including Yale, MIT, Cal Tech, Dartmouth, Johns Hopkins University, Boston College, USC, Baylor, UC Berkeley, Harvey Mudd, Calvin College, Wheaton College, Seattle Pacific University, Azusa Pacific University, Vassar College, Amherst College, Washington University in St. Louis, University of Chicago, McGill University, Biola, Texas Christian University, Spelman College, to name just a few.
 Approximately 85% of Maranatha High School graduates attend a four year college upon graduation and 15% attend a two year college.

 Only grades given at the conclusion of each semester are recorded on a student's transcript.
 The overall GPA is calculated on a four point scale.
 Pluses and minuses are used for a more precise indication of student performance, but are not used in calculating the GPA.
 Students who participate in school-sanctioned extra-curricular sports teams receive a pass/fail grade rather than a letter grade and it is not calculated into the GPA.
 (Approximately two-thirds of our students are involved in our Athletics Program.)

-Maranatha is pleased to offer two unique programs: The Learning Resources Program offers assistance to students with documented learning disabilities.
-It is designed to be an adjunct educational tool for a limited group of students complementing the overall educational program.
+The Learning Assistance Program is designed for students with documented difficulties in learning.
+Each student is provided an Instructional Support Plan (ISP) for the classroom that includes appropriate documentation of diagnosis as required by the College Board for accommodations necessary for testing.
 Maranatha also offers a number of special courses some of which offer optional class trips.
-There are seven international academic trip opportunities at Maranatha to places such as Costa Rica, Israel, Europe (Arts and Language), British Isles (Humanities), Australia/New Zealand, Galapagos Islands, Mexico (ASL), Germany/Poland.
-Some unique course offerings include: Humanities of the British Isles, Honors Comparative Literature, Kinesiology, Latin, Biblical Revelation, and Scientific Revolution, Theology and the Arts, Musical Theater, Orchestra, Fairy Tales in Fiction and Film, Pastoral Theology, and an extremely strong American Sign Language Department.
+There are several international academic trip opportunities at Maranatha to places such as Costa Rica, Israel, Europe (Arts and Language), British Isles (Humanities), Australia/New Zealand, Galapagos Islands, Mexico (ASL), Germany/Poland.
+Some unique course offerings include: Honors Comparative Literature, Kinesiology, Biblical Revelation, Scientific Revolution, Theology and the Arts, Musical Theater, Orchestra, Fairy Tales in Fiction and Film, Pastoral Theology, and an extremely strong American Sign Language Department.